tjd1234/cmpt383summer2022/docs/languages/racket/racket_maps_filters_folds.md

 that take functions as arguments, or return functions as values.

 Three of the most useful higher-order functions are `map`, `filter`, and `fold`.
-Many other programming languages implement these functions, and they have a many different uses.
+They appear in many other programming languages, and have many practical uses.

 ## Mapping